Julien Neaves, Editor

 #3 The Phoenix Saga Part I-V, Season 3

-This incredible adaptation of the even more iconic comic book storyline makes the crappy The Last Stand and Dark Phoenix look even more craptastic.
+This incredible adaptation of the even more iconic comic book storyline makes the crappy The Last Stand and Dark Phoenix live action films look even more craptastic.
 Everything here feels epic, from Jean in Phoenix mode to the introduction of the Shi’ar and the Starjammers to all the cosmic action.
 It is one wild ride filled with twists and major moments.

 And who could forget “The Unstoppable” Juggernaut getting punched into next year by Shi’ar Imperial Guard Gladiator?
 I was like…